 LGBTQ adults are more than twice as likely to experience a mental health condition than heterosexual adults and transgender individuals are four times as likely.
 LGBTQ people often face discrimination, hurtful stereotypes harassment and violence, which can negatively impact mental health.

 Younger LGBTQ individuals are especially vulnerable to negative mental health impacts.
-According to this year’s National Survey on LGBTQ Youth Mental Health, 45% of LGBTQ youth seriously considered attempting suicide in the past year.
+According to the 2023 National Survey on LGBTQ Youth Mental Health, 41% of LGBTQ youth seriously considered attempting suicide in the past year.
 Among LGBTQ youth of color, this number was even higher.

 It’s clear more must be done to address the mental health crisis facing LGBTQ individuals.
 They are not more prone to mental health conditions, but societal inequalities lead to worse mental health outcomes.
 Here are some common risk factors:.